tomjnixon/arduino-scons-alt/README.md

 #### ARDUINO_HOME

 The root of the arduino install.
-By default this is taken from the environment variable of the same name.
-If this is not found `/usr/share/arduino` is used.
+By default this is taken from the environment variable of the same name; if this is not found, `/usr/share/arduino` is used.

 #### BOARD